New South Wales Tulloch double deck carriage stock: History

+While T4799 remained in service until 2003.
+These carriages were both shuffled into younger S sets until their retirement from service.
+C3804 remained at the Elcar works until its closure in 1994 and was transferred to the NSW rail museum at Thirlmere where the car resides as part of an interactive exhibit set along with Standard suburban carriage T4310 and Bradfield motor carriage C3045.

-Originally painted Tuscan red, from 1973 they were repainted in the Public Transport Commission blue and white livery before the livery was changed to Indian red in 1976.
+Originally painted Tuscan red, from 1973 the trailer carriages were repainted in the Public Transport Commission blue and white livery before the livery was changed to Indian red in 1976.
+Cars T4812, T4816, T4830, and T4807 were painted in the "Sesqui Train" livery and T4810, T4828, T4825, and T4820 were repainted in the "Zoo Train Mk2" livery in 1992 to advertise Taronga Zoo.
 In order to create a consistency with the stainless steel carriages they operated with, T4852 and T4867 were repainted in an experimental silver livery.
 After a three-year lapse, T4872 was repainted flake grey and this was gradually rolled out to those carriages in S sets with the last completed in June 1993.
 The interiors were painted in two-tone green.

-Those operating in single deck sets were withdrawn in the early 1990s, while those in S sets remained in service until March 2004.
-Over 15 carriages remain in existence, some of those are T4916, the only surviving manual door double deck trailer.
+Those operating in single deck sets were withdrawn in the early 1990s, while those in S sets remained in service until the end of March 2004.
+They were the oldest serving cars at the time of their retirement and when these last trailer cars were finally removed from service, some S set power cars were converted into trailer cars to fill the imbalance of power to trailer cars in the S set fleet.
+The vast majority of these carriages would be broken up for scrap in the years following.

-This includes T4801, T4814, T4816, T4820, T4828 and T4830, which were used in power door single deck sets.
-Carriages used in S sets include T4840, T4844, T4857, T4864, T4874, T4881 and T4799.
-T4801 and T4814 are preserved by Historic Electric Traction and are operational in the consist of W3.